twdb/publications/ams_2013/smear.rst

 the anistropy changes in space such as in a river channel.
-Large datasets are handled efficiently through the use of k-dimensional trees for efficient neighborhood searches and a parallel implementation based on the IPython parallel architecture allows use of multicore systems and hpc clusters.
+Large datasets are handled efficiently through the use of k-dimensional trees for efficient neighborhood searches and a parallel implementation based on the IPython parallel architecture allows use of multicore systems and HPC clusters.

 At the Texas Water Development Board, this toolkit has been used to improve lake volume and sediment estimates and to improve the representation of river and channel bathymetry within hydrodynamic models.

 Authors
 =======